jawrainey/GabberWeb/README.md

 # Gabber Web

-A user interface for manage projects and annotate audio conversations using the Gabber Api.
+A user interface for manage projects and comment audio conversations using the Gabber API.
 It is a [Vue](https://vuejs.org) webapp using [npm](https://www.npmjs.com/) packages, written using [JavaScript](https://developer.mozilla.org/bm/docs/Web/JavaScript), [Sass](https://sass-lang.com/) and [Pug](https://pugjs.org/api/getting-started.html),